followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/onSelectionChanged.md

 <!--typeFunctionParamName1_field3-->model<!--/typeFunctionParamName1_field3-->
 <!--typeFunctionParamType1_field3-->object<!--/typeFunctionParamType1_field3-->
 <!--typeFunctionParamDescription1_field3-->
-Data that is available for binding against the element.
-Available only in the Knockout approach.
+The model data.
+Only available if you use Knockout.
 <!--/typeFunctionParamDescription1_field3-->
 <!--typeFunctionParamName1_field4-->currentSelectedRowKeys<!--/typeFunctionParamName1_field4-->
 <!--typeFunctionParamType1_field4-->array<!--/typeFunctionParamType1_field4-->
 <!--typeFunctionParamDescription1_field4-->
-The keys of the rows that have been selected currently.
+The keys of the rows that have been selected.
 <!--/typeFunctionParamDescription1_field4-->
 <!--typeFunctionParamName1_field5-->currentDeselectedRowKeys<!--/typeFunctionParamName1_field5-->
 <!--typeFunctionParamType1_field5-->array<!--/typeFunctionParamType1_field5-->
 <!--typeFunctionParamDescription1_field5-->
-The keys of the rows that have been deselected currently.
+The keys of the rows whose selection has been cleared.
 <!--/typeFunctionParamDescription1_field5-->
 <!--typeFunctionParamName1_field6-->selectedRowKeys<!--/typeFunctionParamName1_field6-->
 <!--typeFunctionParamType1_field6-->array<!--/typeFunctionParamType1_field6-->